uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ### Testing

-This project uses [Vitest](https://vitest.dev/) to test the server.
+This project uses [Vitest](https://vitest.dev/) to test the MCP Server and MCP Database.

+#### MCP Server Testing

-Prior to running tests, a valid Census Bureau [API key](https://api.census.gov/data/key_signup.html) is required.
+Prior to running the MCP Server tests, a valid Census Bureau [API key](https://api.census.gov/data/key_signup.html) is required.
 This key should be defined in the `.env` file of the `mcp-server` directory.
 The `sample.env` offers an example of how this `.env` file should look.

-To run tests, run `npm run test`.
-To run ESLint, run `npm run lint`.
+To run tests, navigate to the `mcp-server/` directory and run `npm run test`.
+To run ESLint, run `npm run lint` from the same directory.

+#### MCP Database Testing

+To run tests, navigate to the `mcp-db/` directoruy and run `npm run test:db`.

 ## MCP Server Architecture